Forwarders help importers with transport and clearance

 How to find a freight forwarder

 There are several ways to find a freight forwarder.
 For example, through an Internet search.
 Use special keywords, such as “freight forwarder” followed by the desired specialty.
 For example, a product group or the type of forwarder you need.
 Or the name of the country you will be importing from.
-You can also ask for recommendations from business partners or colleagues who have worked with freight forwarders before.
-Another useful resource is the website of the trade association Fenex.
-Here you will find a membership list of freight forwarders (in Dutch).
+You can also ask for recommendations from business partners or colleagues who previously worked with freight forwarders.
+Fenex is an industry organisation for freight forwarders.
+You can download the membership list from the Fenex website (in Dutch).